uclaacm/hackschool-f18/session-6-backend-database/README.md

 	credential: admin.credential.cert(require('../firebase-key.json')),
 });
 ```
 Next, we need to create a variable that has access to the actual database that we've created.
-Then, we'ld like to create a collection called "posts" in the database.
+Then, we'd like to create a collection called "posts" in the database.

 ``` javascript
 const db = admin.firestore();